ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 the nonlinear solvers the way I want and so I can do GMRES my way (classical Gram-Schmidt twice!).

-Version 0.3.1 has PTC-GMRES
+Version 0.3.1 has PTC-GMRES and GMRES(m)

-Version 0.3.2 comes out when the low-storage Krylov solvers

-1. GMRES(m)
-2. BiCGstab linear solver

-are in there and the notebook section is done.
+Version 0.3.2 comes out when BiCGstab is done and the notebook section is done.

 Version 0.3.3 happens when the chapter is done for the print book and the maps print <--> notebook are complete.